The Classiq Integrated Development Environment¶

-The Classiq IDE provides an end-to-end platform for creating, optimizing, analyzing and executing quantum software easily.
-This is the interface for interacting with both the Classiq Algorithm Design Engine and for executing the resulting algorithmic models on real hardware.
+The Classiq Integrated Development Environment (IDE) provides an end-to-end platform for easily creating, optimizing, analyzing, and executing quantum software.
+This is the interface for interacting with both the Classiq algorithm design engine and for executing the resulting algorithmic models on real hardware.

-To log-in to the IDE, go to https://platform.classiq.io/.
-Use your exiting credentials or create a new account.
+To log in to the IDE, go to https://platform.classiq.io/.
+Use your existing credentials or create a new account.

 Upload¶

-This section allows you to upload a model file into the IDE.
-This will
+Upload a model file into the IDE.
+This is

 or .json